joaquinsolla/r6marketplace/README.md

 # R6 Marketplace Bot
-Scan the marketplace, analyze items' hidden data in an HTML view and get emails with discounted prices.
+Scan the marketplace, analyze items' hidden data in an HTML view and get emails with discounted prices.<br>
+Developed by: **_Joaquín Solla Vázquez_**

 ## Setup